scrtlabs/catalyst/_sources/beginner-tutorial.rst.txt

 In order to use Jupyter Notebook, you first have to install it inside your environment.
-It's available as ``pip`` package, so regardless of how you installed Catalyst, go inside your catalyst environemnt and run:
+It's available as ``pip`` package, so regardless of how you installed Catalyst, go inside your catalyst environment and run:

 .. code-block:: bash